tiacsys/bridle/doc/lpnb/gs_installing.rst

 Installing additional Python dependencies
 *****************************************

-The |LPNB| requires additional Python packages to be installed.
+The |BRIDLE| requires additional Python packages to be installed.

 Use the following commands to install the requirements for each repository.